“Here's the guest room!"

 “How?
 That's... you don't mean that literally, right?”

-"Of course they didn't come out of her belly.
-I meant it in the sense that it was a scientific innovation."
+“Of course they didn't come from her belly.
+I meant in the sense they were a scientific innovation.”

 “Did she raise them in a test tube and then spread them from orbit?”

-"Who knows.
+“Who knows.
 I don't really know how she did it.
-She died in CC 8, but the besshu first appeared in CC 16.
-Whatever it was Eda set up when she died took eight years to spread.
+She died in CC 8, but the besshu didn't appear until CC 16.
+Whatever Eda set off when she died took eight years to spread.
 But by making what we now call besshu take the form of fish, she made it possible for us to harvest it.
-At least, that's what the legend says."
+At least, that's what the legend says.”

-"Well, that might be true, but from a scholar's point of view, learning that a completely new life form was entirely engineered by a human is a really unsatisfying explanation."
+“Well, that might be true, but from an academic perspective, learning a completely new form of life was entirely engineered by a human is a really unsatisfying explanation.”
 Diode looked through the stone state storage Content as it displayed in fragments.
-"At least as far as my investigation goes, there's not a single scholar in any clan who takes that explanation seriously."
+"At least as far as I've gotten with my investigation, there isn't a single scholar in any clan that takes it seriously.”

 “Is that so...?
 I do like how the besshu resemble Earth animals, but have their own quirks...
 Ah?
 But wait, isn't that weird?”